 This build uses a MSI B350 motherboard, which is matched to use an AMD processor.
 Not the most expensive motherboard, but is still quality.
 Remember that your motherboard needs to match your processor, so if you plan to upgrade in the future to a Ryzen 5 or 7 this motherboard will still work.
 Also, it has 4 ram slots, so you can also get more Ram if you want to later on.

 This build uses two 4GB sticks of DDR4 ram made by Ballstix.
-It is cheaper to get two sticks of 4GB then buy one 8GB stick, and two sticks of 4GB ram perform better due to being run in dual channel mode.
+It is cheaper to get two sticks of 4GB then buy one 8GB stick, and two sticks of 4GB ram perform better due to being run in dual channel mode.b Its not a ton of memory but for normal gaming is plenty.

 Next is the hard drive.
 We chose a WD Blue 1TB hard disk drive.
 This is pretty self explanatory.
 1TB is a good amount of storage space, and its not too expensive.
 Normal disk drives have much more storage space for the cost than solid state drives.

 This build is powered by a EVGA 500b Bronze power supply.
 Its a good brand, and it gets the job done.
 Better power supply’s exist, but it won’t effect your actual performance so I wouldn’t worry about it for a budget build.

 Lastly, the Case.
 All of your parts go in the nice Deepcool TESSERACT BF ATX case.
 Its not the most flashy case ever, but it also comes in at a very low cost.
 It comes with a fan, dust filters, and features a USB 3.0 and a USB 2.0 port.
 Feel free to customize your build and get a nicer case if you want to, but it will up the cost.